bfuerholz/GitToText/README.md

-# Git to Text App
+# Awesome Repo to Text App

 ## Overview

-The **Git to text APP** is a web application that allows users to input a GitHub repository URL and optionally a documentation URL to generate a text file with the repository's content.
+The **Awesome Repo to Text App** is a web application that allows users to input a GitHub repository URL and optionally a documentation URL to generate a text file with the repository's content.
 This application consists of a Python backend built with Flask and a frontend built with React.
 It is designed to be deployed on Vercel.

 ## Features